 All of them play an important role in generating intra-abdominal pressure, working in tandem with your spinal erectors to stabilize the spine and keep your torso rigid during the deadlift.

 However, while rectus abdominis will be called into action during the deadlifts, simply recruiting a muscle isn’t enough to make it grow.
 It needs to be both recruited and stimulated to a degree that’s sufficient to have a training effect.

-And most research shows that rectus abdominis activity during the deadlift is
+And most research shows that rectus abdominis activity during the deadlift is relatively small.

-    relatively small.

-    The figure below comes from a study that looked at muscle activation in the

-    abdominal muscles of trained lifters performing a number of different exercises,

-    including the push-up, deadlift and squat.
+The figure below comes from a study that looked at muscle activation in the abdominal muscles of trained lifters performing a number of different exercises, including the push-up, deadlift and parallel squat.

-    As you can see, there was very little muscular activity in rectus abdominis

-    during the deadlift, even with the use of very heavy weights.
+As you can see, there was very little muscular activity in rectus abdominis during the deadlift, even with the use of very heavy weights.

 “Back in 1988, researchers tested core-muscle activation on a couple-dozen activities, ranging from sitting and standing to sit-ups and deadlifts with as much as 220 pounds,” writes Lou Schuler in The New Rules of Lifting For Abs.

 “The abdominal muscles registered hardly any activity on the heavy deadlift.
 By comparison, the rectus abdominis and external obliques were far more active on basic push-ups.”